ceford/j4xdemos-com-jdocmanual-v1/README.md

 date you can select the <strong>Update Page</strong> button to re-fetch the page from source.

-If you want to see the page in a different language you need to set up the language list in the component
-<strong>Options</strong> and then select the language from
-the <strong>Language</strong> button in the toolbar.
+If you want to see the page in a different language you need to set up the language list and then select the language from the <strong>Language</strong> button in the toolbar.
 If the document is not available in the selected language you will see the English version with a message to that effect at